AviatrixSystems/Docs/HowTos/transit_subnet_inspection_azure.rst

 Using Subnet Inspection in Azure to Redirect Subnet-Level Traffic to Aviatrix Transit FireNet and NGFW
 =======================================================================================================

 Aviatrix’s subnet inspection feature lets you use Aviatrix Controller to redirect subnet-level traffic to Aviatrix Transit FireNet for further inspection by a next-generation firewall (NGFW) appliance such as Checkpoint, Palo Alto Firewall, or Fortinet.
 Previously, traffic inspection policy could only be applied at the VNET level, which meant that traffic from all subnets in a VNET would be inspected by the NGFW.
 With this feature, you can now assign subnets to a “subnet group” and specify an inspection policy on the subnet group.
-Traffic from all subnets in the subnet group are redirected to the NGFW for inspection.
+Traffic from all subnets in the subnet group is redirected to the NGFW for inspection.

 .. note::
-   Currently, subnet inspection is only available in Azure.
+   * Currently, subnet inspection is only available in Azure.
+   * Aviatrix does not recommend this feature if you require very low latency between any two VMs placed in a subnet group.
+For example, VMs that are in a proximity placement group.
+   * VMs within any subnet group will automatically communicate through the closest Aviatrix Transit Gateway.
+   * VMs within a subnet group with an inspection policy will automatically communicate through the closest Aviatrix Transit FireNet and the associated firewall.
+   * Aviatrix recommends testing this feature before deploying it to your production workloads.

 What is a Subnet Group?
 =======================